 For additional references on HIPAA compliant apps, there are a number of sources available that you can refer to across the web.
 We’ve compiled a list of a few helpful resources below:

 Your Mobile Device and Health Information Privacy on healthit.gov

 Mobile Data Security and HIPAA Compliance on hipaajournal.com

 Security and DevOps tools for engineers on aptible.com

 Cover Photo by rawpixel on Unsplash

-Blue Label Labs is a full service mobile app development agency located in NYC.
+Blue Label Labs is an award-winning product strategy, design and development agency based in NYC.
 To learn more about our work, contact us.
 This blog should not be used as counsel or in any legal capacity whatsoever.
 No guarantee is given regarding the accuracy of any statements or opinions made on the blog by Blue Label Labs or any of it’s contributors.
 This blog post is for information purposes only and shouldn’t be seen as privacy and security, or legal advice in anyway.
 As always, everyone’s app is unique, it’s best to reach out to us directly for any specific inquiries regarding your app.

 Get the latest from the Blue Label Labs' blog in your inbox.